Banned brokers represent investors in FINRA arbitration despite rule to contrary

-Few advisors may be aware that brokers who have been banned — and even those with criminal pasts — may represent aggrieved investors in FINRA’s arbitration forum.
+Few advisors may be aware that brokers who have been banned — and even those with criminal pasts — may represent aggrieved investors in arbitration forums run by the Financial Industry Regulatory Authority.

 None of these representatives are licensed to practice law, yet FINRA says it will decide whether to allow so-called non-attorney representatives to continue in this role.